 While Poot and van Cranenburgh (2020) investigated the impact of document length on CR by truncating documents to different sizes, we adopt a splitting approach.
 This allows us to evaluate CR performance on more text excerpts.
-467

 Given a target sample size of L tokens, we first select all documents from our corpus that exceed this length.
-Each document is split into non-overlapping samples, each containing L tokens.
-CR is performed independently on each sample, and the results are averaged across samples of a given document.
-The overall CR scores are calculated as the macro-average across all retained documents.
+Each selected document is then split into non-overlapping samples, each containing Ltokens.
+CR is performed independently on each sample, and the results are averaged across all samples of a given document.
+To compute the overall CR score, we calculate the macro-average across all retained documents.